vipintom/stealthFox/README.md

 ## How to use
 1. Download/Clone this repo
-2. Open about:profiles
+2. Open _about:config_.
+Search _toolkit.legacyUserProfileCustomizations.stylesheets_ and set it to _true_
+3. Open _about:profiles_
-3. Open root location for your deault profile
+4. Open root location for your deault profile
-4. Copy chrome folder from the downloaded repo and paste it in the profile root location.
+5. Copy _chrome_ folder from the downloaded repo and paste it in the profile root location.
-5. Import sidebery-data.json from Sidebery Settings > Help > Import addon data
+6. Import _sidebery-data.json_ from Sidebery Settings > Help > Import addon data